googleapis/api-linter/docs/rules/0132/request-page-size-field.md

 ---
 rule:
-  aip: 158
+  aip: 132
-  name: [core, '0158', request-page-size-field]
+  name: [core, '0132', request-page-size-field]
-  summary: Paginated RPCs must have a `page_size` field in the request.
+  summary: List RPCs must have a `page_size` field in the request.
-permalink: /158/request-page-size-field
+permalink: /132/request-page-size-field
 redirect_from:
-  - /0158/request-page-size-field
+  - /0132/request-page-size-field
 ---

 # Paginated methods: Page size field

-This rule enforces that all `List` and `Search` methods have a `int32 page_size` field in the request message, as mandated in [AIP-158][].
+This rule enforces that all `List` methods have a `int32 page_size` field in the request message, as mandated in [AIP-132][].

 ## Details

-This rule looks at any message matching `List*Request` or `Search*Request` and complains if either the `page_size` field is missing, or if it has any type other than `int32`.
+This rule looks at any message matching `List*Request` and complains if either the `page_size` field is missing, or if it has any type other than `int32`.

 ## Examples